pieterjanvc/mgs2amr/readme.txt

  -o The location to save the output file.
 Filename should end with a fastq.gz extension -r (optional) The max number of reads the mixed file should contain.
      By default, the number of reads in the background file is chosen.
      If no background file is present, the limit is the sum of the fractions needed from each isolate file.
  -m (optional) TRUE or FALSE.
 Generate a meta-data JSON file in the same folder as the output file.
-     Default can be changed in the settings.txt file -t (optional) The location of the temp folder (files removed once completed).
+     Default can be changed in the settingss.txt file -t (optional) The location of the temp folder (files removed once completed).
-     Default can be changed in the settings file
+     Default can be changed in the settingss file
  -f (optional) If set, force overwriting an exisiting output file -v (optional) TRUE or FALSE.
 Progress is posted to stdout when TRUE.
-     Default can be changed in the settings.txt file
+     Default can be changed in the settingss.txt file

 Input file details --